AR 2310 Table Manners: Functional Pottery

 This is a General Education Course

 This course is a Creative Thought Direction (CTDI) in the General Education program.
 People need to be creative in order to thrive in our complex and changing world.
 People also need to understand the creative processes that lead to the generation of ideas and to engage in new interpretations of existing ideas.
 CTDI courses encourage students to recognize beauty in its many manifestations and to become aware of formal elements of creative expression.
 CTDI courses also encourage students to view themselves as creative beings, to appreciate creativity in others and to regard creativity as an essential component in all areas of human endeavor.
 In these courses, students develop and value perseverance and a tolerance for ambiguity.
 Students are challenged to appreciate aesthetic forms, to use their imaginations and to develop the skills and attitudes that allow creativity to flourish: independence and non-conformity, the ability to organize and reorganize information and the confidence to think in new ways.
 Creative Thought courses emphasize the skills of critical thinking, reading, writing, listening and speaking, and working with information technology.

-Clay, glaze, and other materials for the course will be mixed by you and your classmates and covered by the course lab fee.
-You will be supplied with respirator masks, gloves, and other safety materials as well.
+Clay, glaze, and other materials for the course will be covered by the course lab fee.
+You will be supplied other safety materials as well.
 You will need to pick up: